 Email marketing is a tried and tested method for reaching out to your audience in a compelling way.
 Almost any business can benefit from building a strong, engaged email marketing list, and by sending them regular updates about anything from offers and new releases to company news.

-Some statistics suggest that for every $1 a business spends on email marketing, they can expect to see a return of $42.
+In our report on email marketing ROI, we found that for every $1 a business spends on email marketing in 2023, they can expect to see a return of $36.
 But it isn’t just the return on investment that makes email so worthwhile.
 Unlike other forms of digital marketing – such as paid ads and social media – email marketing enables you to maintain a high level of control over your audience.

 For example, you may invest a considerable amount of time and money into building a huge social media following – only for the social platform to close down the following year, or for them to change the rules on how you can communicate with your audience.
 This isn’t an issue when you invest in email marketing.